a. Statement Addressing Possession, Use, and Sale of Alcoholic Beverages

 use of alcoholic beverages.
 The most common laws related to alcohol use and sales are as

-1. The sale of alcoholic beverages is prohibited except in designated areas at times
+1. The sale of alcoholic beverages is prohibited except in designated venues at times

 and dates licensed by the Colorado State Department of Revenue.